 Lower Wadano: Here you’ll find a cluster of nice hotels and apartment complexes.
 It is possible to walk about 5-15 minutes (depending on the hotel) to the Happo-one Kokusai base area via a fairly busy road and across a bridge.
 There are also a few dining options and bars, plus a ski rental shop.
 The Happo village area is also within walking distance – about 10-15 minutes down a hill.

 Upper Wadano: One of the more recently developed areas in Hakuba, this is a 15 minute walk up the road from Lower Wadano.
 (Although be aware that at night, this walk can seem very long and dark).
-The restaurant and bar options are pretty limited, but it’s peaceful and the Happo Sakka base area is an easy walk from most hotels.Search Hotels and Deals Get your
+The restaurant and bar options are pretty limited, but it’s peaceful and the Happo Sakka base area is an easy walk from most hotels and houses.

 Scout Field Guide >